Daninet/buffer-collection/README.md

 Treat multiple Buffers as a single contiguous Buffer.

-ALPHA VERSION!
+BETA VERSION!
 Development in progress.

 Install
 =======